voduchau-org/kuc-docusaurus-v2/docs/document/docs/guides/attachment-customization.md

 ## JavaScript and CSS Customization

-When you import the UMD file of Kintone UI Component to the app, you can upload the JavaScript files by following these steps:<br>
+When you import the UMD file of Kintone UI Component to the app, you can upload the JavaScript files by following these steps:<br/>
 You can see how to upload a file in the [Quick Start](../getting-started/quick-start.md).

 ### Display custom attachment area